mlorenc2021/sebastian-bot/README.md

 !talk - Starts a conversation with me
 !stop - Stops the conversation and clears the websites read

-Created with love by Alex, Stav, Matt, James, and August
+Created by Alex, Stav, Matt, James, and August